hydroper-jet/lang/spec/1.0/source/src/overview/exceptions.md

 * within a `f() ?? v` expression.

 ```
-// Turn any checked exception into a fatal exception
+// Catch any exception and throw a fatal exception
 task()!;

 function task2(): void throws RangeError {